I enjoy building product models in 3D as an

 My name is Mark Feuring, and as a painter, I work with an abstract style of caricature imagery using water miscible oil paints on canvas.
 The journey of painting for me works through a non-objective style of abstract expression.
 My paintings range in size from around 20X24 inches.

 Working the paint around the canvas, I improvise what shapes and forms may become recognizable.
 With design I may pre-conceive a form or model.
-Painting is more of a free art form where improvisation can occur with a practiced style.
-Over time and the building of generative ideas there may be a reflective circumstance which will begin to take over the image creation on the canvas.
-Expressive qualities of color and line making quality all build the coherent and applicable abstract images with paint.
+Painting is a less limited style of art form where improvisation can occur with practiced methods.
+Over time and the building of generative ideas there may be a reflective circumstance which will begin to take over the image creativity on the canvas.
+Expressive qualities of color and line making, with brushes, build the coherent and applicable abstract images with paint.

 I am educated as an art teacher and industrial designer.
 I have worked with 3d modeling of sculpture forms, and computer CAD software.
 I am a very promising graphic designer, and have worked in the wedding and newspaper businesses.

 With these paintings, I hope to visually communicate abstract objectives of two-dimensional shape and line.
-Imagery can remain reflective in gesture of subject matter when composed with a non-objective expressive painting.
+Imagery can remain reflective in gesture of subject matter when composed with a non-objective expressive painting technique.
 I feel this style of objective work will remain timeless and colorful, and design oriented.